10 Biggest Cruise Rip Offs And How To Avoid Them

 Or, you can perhaps choose increasingly one of the cruise lines that are offering Wi-Fi within the fare.
 Virgin Voyages, Oceania, Saga Cruises – they include Wi-Fi within the package.

 The second area to think about is excursions.
-You can easily be spending $100, $200 per person per excursion.
-That can mount up to many hundreds of dollars across the course of a week-long or longer cruise.
+You can easily spend $100, $200 per person per excursion.
+That can mount up to many hundreds of dollars across the course of a week-long cruise.

-There are loads and loads of alternatives to cruise line excursions (which will always tend to have a slight premium, partly because they guarantee that the ship will wait for you if the excursions are running late).
+There are loads of alternatives to cruise line excursions.
+Although, these tend to have a slight premium, partly because they guarantee that the ship will wait for you if the excursions are running late.